 - Venti: 20 oz. for hot and 24 oz. for cold drinks

 How to Measure the Right Quantity of Coffee Grounds

 Getting back to standard coffee here, we hope you now understand how some coffee lovers can tear their hair out trying to figure out how many ounces of coffee to brew.

 To alleviate any lingering confusion, you can always ditch the ounces altogether and make coffee in the following ways instead.

 Follow the Golden Ratio Rules – Coffee-to-Water Ratio

 We’ve talked about the Specialty Coffee Association of America or SCAA a lot on the blog recently.

-This organization is the founder of the Golden Ratio, which dictates that when adding six ounces of water to your coffee machine, you need up to two tablespoons of coffee grounds (you can also use one tablespoon).
+This organization is the founder of the Golden Ratio, which dictates that when adding six ounces, or 170 grams of water to your coffee machine, you need up to two tablespoons of ground coffee (or 0.36 oz. of coffee or 10 grams.)

 Of course, you can tweak the Golden Ratio according to your preferences, usually by reducing the quantity of water used.